turbotas/SonOpen/ReverseEngineeringEfforts.md

 This will give you some rudimentary data about each device including the IP address of each unit seen on the local network.
 Armed with this information, you can start snooping about each unit using a broswer.
 REplace the IP address with your own, noting that it's plain http and the webserver is running on port 1400.

-Works, as at Jan 2020
+URLs that work, as at Jan 2020
 ---------------------
 http://192.168.1.10:1400/status